Managing Investment Property While on Active Duty

 If you’re operating under the assumption that you’ll be able to evict tenants if they pay their rent, or you decide you just don’t trust them in your home anymore, you’ll need to think again.

 Every state has unique landlord-tenant laws that are designed to protect both parties.
 Some states (or cities), however, definitely favor one side over the other.
-Either way, you may be surprised and the number of legal hoops you’ll have to to jump through to remove a bad tenant.
+Either way, you may be surprised and the number of legal hoops you’ll have to jump through to remove a bad tenant.

-Speaking of bad tenants, if things get really ugly, you may have to hire an attorney, which won’t be cheap.
+Speaking of bad tenants, if things get ugly, you may have to hire an attorney, which won’t be cheap.
 You may want to add that to your budget as well.